Octree-GS: Towards Consistent Real-time Rendering with LOD-Structured 3D Gaussians: Experiments

-\paragraph{Dataset and Metrics.} We conduct comprehensive evaluations on 23 scenes from public datasets, including 9 scenes from Mip-NeRF360\cite{barron2022mip}, 2 scenes from Tanks $\&$Temples\cite{knapitsch2017tanks}, 2 scenes in DeepBlending\cite{hedman2018deep}, 8 scenes from BungeeNeRF~\cite{xiangli2022bungeenerf} and 2 scenes from MatrixCity~\cite{li2023matrixcity}, ranging from complicated indoor scenes, multi-scale scenes to large urban scenarios.
-In addition to the visual quality metrics PSNR, SSIM \cite{wang2004image} and LPIPS \cite{zhang2018unreasonable}, we also report the average number of active 3D Gaussians/ neural Gaussians used in per-view rendering process, as a fair indicator for rendering efficiency.
-We provide the quantitative metrics averaged over all scenes and test frames in the main paper and leave the full table for each scene to the supplementary material.
+In addition to the visual quality metrics PSNR, SSIM~\cite{wang2004image} and LPIPS~\cite{zhang2018unreasonable}, we also report the file size for storing anchors, the average selected Gaussian primitives used in per-view rendering process, and the rendering speed FPS as a fair indicator for memory and rendering efficiency.
+We provide the average quantitative metrics on test sets in the main paper and leave the full table for each scene in the supplementary material.

-\paragraph{Baseline and Implementation.} We compare our method against 3D-GS~\cite{kerbl20233d}, Scaffold-GS~\cite{lu2023scaffold}, and Mip-Splatting~\cite{yu2023mip}.
-We also report the results of MipNeRF360 \cite{barron2022mip} for rendering quality comparisons.
-For a fair comparison, we set the initial voxel size of Scaffold-GS as the same as the finest resolution in our Octree implementation.
-In the refinement process, we average gradients for every $T= 100$ iterations, and by default use $\tau_g = 0.0002$ and $\beta=0.2$.
-Following Scaffold-GS \cite{lu2023scaffold}, we employ standard $\mathcal{L}_1$, SSIM loss and an additional volume regularization loss.
-Please check the supplementary material for more details.